Generic Coreset for Scalable Learning of Monotonic Kernels: Logistic Regression, Sigmoid and more: Introduction

-Our results are as follows. (i) A lower bound that proves that there are no such small coresets in general.
-More precisely, there are input sets with no coresets of size smaller than $n$, for every given $\eps\in (0,1)$ and integer $n\geq 1$.
+\textbf{(i) }We provide an impossibility bound that proves that, for non-decreasing monotonic loss function, there are no small coresets in general.
+We do this by providing an example of an input set of points $P$, for which no coreset of size smaller than $|P|$ exists; see Section~\ref{sec:lower_bounds}.

-(ii) To overcome this lower bound, we add natural assumptions regarding $f$, mainly a regularization term to the loss function, which is often added anyway to avoid overfitting.
-In fact, without this term the function is minimizes where $x$ approaches infinity.
-However, after adding the regularization term, the sigmoid function above becomes $g(p,x)=f(p,x)+\norm{x}_2^2/k$, where $k>0$ defines the trade-off between minimizing the function and the complexity (length, in this case) of the set of parameters.
+\textbf{(ii) }Following the bound above, we can either give up on the generic coreset paradigm, or add natural assumptions and modifications to the targeted functions $f$.
+In this paper we choose the second option; We add a regularization term to the loss function, which, in most cases, is added anyway to avoid overfitting~\cite{scholkopf2002learning,bishop1995training}.
+In fact, in some cases, this new term is crucial as some functions are minimized only for $x$ approaching infinity if this term is omitted.
+For example, the regularization term we add to the sigmoid function is $\norm{x}_2^2/k$, where $k>0$ defines the trade-off between minimizing the function and the complexity of the set of parameters.
+While minimizing such functions may still be NP-hard~\cite{vsima2002training}, we prove that a small coreset $Q$ exists for \emph{any} input set $P$, for the sigmoid and logistic regression functions; see Section~\ref{sec:apps}.
+However, the proof holds for a wider family of functions.

-While minimizing such functions may still be NP-hard (such as in the sigmoid case), we prove that a coreset $Q$ of size that is near-logarithmic in $n$ exists for \emph{any} input set $P$.\\ (iii) A generic algorithm that computes the coreset $Q$ above in $O(nd+n\log n)$ expected time.
-Unlike most existing algorithms and results, the algorithm bounds sensitivity for general sets of monotonoic functions, and not a specific function.
-We can then obtain approximation to the desired model of $P$ by running \emph{existing} algorithms on $Q$, that can be computed for streaming and distributed Big data.\\
+\textbf{(iii) }We provide a generic algorithm that computes the coreset $Q$ above in $O(nd+n\log n)$ time.
+Unlike most existing works, our algorithm can construct a coreset for the sigmoid and logistic regression functions, as well as a wider set of functions; see Algorithm~\ref{algno}.

-(iv) Novel technique for applying our coresets to deep learning in order to get \emph{better} classifiers than the state of the art.

-(v) An open-code implementation of our algorithm~\cite{full}, and extensive experimental results on both synthetic and real-world public datasets.
+\textbf{(iv) }Open source code for our algorithms is given~\cite{opencode}, along with extensive experimental results on both synthetic and real-world public datasets; see Section~\ref{sec:ER}.

-\section{Related Work}
+\subsection{Related Work}